 I see.
 I understand my role and the tasks that the goddess bestowed upon me.
 However, I rather not understand it.

-My job is to guide the main character—who will soon become the Hero—during his time in the first village, so that he will have a splendid start.
+My job is to guide the main character—who will soon become the Hero—during his time in the first village, so that he will mature.
 Lian’s purpose, as written, is to nurture the Hero through his childhood.

 In the future, the Hero will be able to steamroll his enemies during his journey.